microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 The Microshare version of the Smilio A Feedback Sensor gives give options to record feedback from your intended audience.
 The sensor sends data through to the Microshare Platfrom where it is represented on your dashboard.

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Smilio.png" height="250" width="250" description="Smilio Feedback Sensor" %}

+For more information on the specifications on the Skiplo Smilio Action and sample decoding code for the device, refer to the [Smilio Action document](/assets/pdf/SKPF00018.pdf).

 ### D. Adeunis Temp 3